Netcentric/aem-htl-style-guide/README.md

   - [1.2](#1.2) <a name='1.2'></a> **Avoid inline JavaScript or CSS.**

-  In order to encourage keeping a clean separation of concerns, Sightly has by design some limitations for inline JavaScript or CSS:
-  * Because Sightly doesn't parse JavaScript or CSS, and therefore cannot automatically define the corresponding escaping, all expressions written there must provide an explicit `context` option.
-  * Because the HTML grammar ignores elements located inside a `<script>` or `<style>` elements, no block statement can be used within them.
+  In order to encourage keeping a clean separation of concerns, Sightly has by design some limitations for inline JavaScript or CSS.
+First, because Sightly doesn't parse JavaScript or CSS, and therefore cannot automatically define the corresponding escaping, all expressions written there must provide an explicit `context` option.
+Then, because the HTML grammar ignores elements located inside a `<script>` or `<style>` elements, no block statement can be used within them.

   Therefore JavaScript and CSS code should be placed instead into corresponding `.js` and `.css` files.
 Data attributes are the easiest way to communicate values to JavaScript, and class names are the best way to trigger specific styles.